PowerShell | Local Accounts | Admin Group Management

 #Prompt User for Computer Name:

-$ComputerName = Read-Host "Enter your Computer Name"
+$ComputerName = Read-Host "Enter Server Name"

 #Promputer User for Username: